 ANTH 6337 (3).
 ORIGINS COMPLEX SOCIETY.
 Surveys the archaeological evidence for the initial rise of civilization.
-Places emphasis on the major facts of cultural history, the archaeological evidence for the initial rise of civilization.

-cal problems peculiar to investigation of large-scale societies, and cross-cultural and evolutionary interpretations of the general phenomenon of preindustrial civilization.
+Places emphasis on the major facts of cultural history, the archaeological problems peculiar to investigation of large-scale societies, and cross-cultural and evolutionary interpretations of the general phenomenon of preindustrial civilization.

 ANTH 6338 (3).
 PALEOLITHIC ARCHAEOLOGY.
-Surveys the evidence for the origins and dispersal of stone tool-using hunter gatherers from Africa into Europe, Asia, and Australia up to the end of the last Ice Age.
+Surveys the evidence for the origins and dispersal of stone tool-using hunter gatherers from Africa into Europe, Asia, and Australia up to the end of the last ice age.